alvanson/mailto2/debian/readme.txt

 send me a notification - I want to see if there's public interest in these tools; if it's worth to officially release and support them.

-util.c has been stolen from NCSA's CGI-Scripts distribution. wildmat.c has been stolen from Rich Salz' INN library. get_tcp_conn.h has been stolen from nntp.1.5.11 (?)

 mailto		WWW Mail Gateway, replaces mailto: links since they don't work
 		in every browser.
 Has a configuration file for 'allowed' mail addresses.